 Disinfecting Church Pews

 If your church pews need a more serious cleaning for disinfecting reasons, consider electrostatic cleaning or fogging disinfecting.
 Both are processes that provide reassurance that your entire space will be disinfected and germ-free.
 We’ve also discussed the differences between sanitizing and disinfecting to keep everyone healthy in your gathering spaces.

 When You’re Ready for a Consistently-Clean Church

-The easiest way to keep your church, gathering, and workspace clean on a regular basis is to hire a professional team to clean.
+The easiest way to keep your church clean on a regular basis is to hire a professional team to clean.
 Let us do the cleaning work for you – either on a regular schedule or for your one-time cleans.
 Click here to learn more about the janitorial services we can help you with.

 Our professional cleaning staff is bonded, insured, and maintains OSHA compliance.
 We are happy to clean your workplaces in your fitness centers, schools, health care facilities, churches, manufacturing, and many more work environments.
 Please contact us online or call us at 571.451.0441 for answers to your cleaning questions and to schedule your personalized janitorial cleaning estimate today!